wso2/docs-ei/en/micro-integrator/docs/develop/advanced-development/applying-security-to-an-api.md

 }
 ```

-You can build the project (mvn clean install) for this handler by accessing its source from here: https://github.com/wso2/product-esb/tree/v5.0.0/modules/samples/integration-scenarios/starbucks_sample/BasicAuth-handler
+You can build the project (mvn clean install) for this handler by accessing its source from [here](https://github.com/wso2/product-esb/tree/v5.0.0/modules/samples/integration-scenarios/starbucks_sample/BasicAuth-handler).

 !!!
 Note
     When building the sample using the source ensure you update `pom.xml` with the online repository.
 To do this, add the following section before `<dependencies>` tag in `pom.xml` :